 Looking at the IT costs from one end and visitor abandonment due to lengthy load times on the other, you would probably like to take a good look at how you manage your images online.
 When every second passing reduces your website's overall conversion and ultimately revenues - it makes perfect sense to want to optimize your image and image delivery as much as possible.

 With Cloudinary, we wanted to give a conclusive solution to everything image related on a website and mobile app.
 You're covered from upload through storage, manipulation, optimization and delivery.
 As a developer, you don't need to worry about image-related R&D and IT anymore.

-Cloudinary solves a large number of common image related issues.
+Cloudinary solves a large number of common image and video related issues.
 For developers who are not yet using Cloudinary, we thought it might be helpful if we list some of these issues that we tend to encounter on a daily basis and how they can (and should) be solved:

 1. Wasteful browser-side resizing

 One of the common shortcuts we've seen developers employing is using browser-side image resizing instead of resizing images on the server-side.

 The story is usually the same - the website had lots of thumbnails of certain dimension and then the graphics design changed.
 The new graphics design calls for the thumbnails to be of a slightly different dimension and the developers, sometimes accidentally and sometimes intentionally, leave the original images as is and use different CSS width and height for the browser.